Really-Simple-Plugins/complianz-gdpr/readme.txt

 * Custom integrations for plugins, themes and services are automatically detected.
 * Blocks iFrames, like YouTube, Vimeo, Dailymotion embedded videos and Social iFrames e.g. Instagram, Facebook et al.
 * Shows placeholders for blocked iFrames.
 Stills from videos and individual placeholders per (social) service.
 * Script Center to control scripts, iFrames and plugins per category or service.
-With dependency functionality and placheholders.
+With dependency functionality and placeholders.
 * Proof of Consent: User consent registration that respects the GDPR data minimization guideline.
 * Periodical Cookie Scan for changes in Cookies, Plugins and 3rd Party services.
 * Automatically detects if you need a Cookie Notice (also called a Cookie Banner or Pop-Up).